KyonkoYuuki/YaBACOrganizer/README.md

 0.3.3 - Add automatic backup creation on saving
 0.3.4 - Fixed paste/replace
 0.3.5 - Added BACType27, Fixed HomingMovement, renamed BACType18 to Physics and BACType26 to Extended Camera Control
+0.3.6 - Updated Transform Control, BCMCallback, Projectile, and Acceleration with new Types/Flags
 ```